 Credit quality risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The University does not have a formal policy for managing credit quality risk for investments.
+The University policy for managing credit quality risk is contained in the investment policy guidelines for the various pooled investment funds, colleges, universities, and foundations:

-- In the Short-Term Fund and Legal Fund, all debt issues must be eligible investments under O.C.G.A § 50-17-59 and 50-17-63.
-Other investment portfolios of debt securities funds also must meet the eligible investment criteria under the same code section. - In the Balanced Income Fund and Total Return Fund, total fixed income portfolios should have an average credit quality rating of at least A. Overnight investments shall be limited to high quality institutional money market mutual funds rated A1, P1 or other high quality short-term debt instruments rated at least AA+.
+1. In the Short-Term Fund, all debt issues must be eligible investments under O.C.G.A § 50-17-59 and 50-17-63.
+Other investment portfolios of debt securities funds also must meet the eligible investment criteria under the same code section.